 RACHEL BOWMAN (Archbold, OH / Eastern Mennonite University ’16)

 Rachel Bowman, a native of Archbold, Ohio, completed her undergraduate degree at Eastern Mennonite University with a major in Psychology.
 During her time in school, she was involved with the University Accord office, developing programming related to Restorative Justice education and facilitating Restorative Justice processes with students.
 She was also Co-President of the Peace Fellowship Club at Eastern Mennonite University and presented research at the Intercollegiate Peace Fellowship Conference in 2013.
 In her free time, Rachel enjoys trying new restaurants, traveling, and dancing.
-She is serving at Three Rivers Workforce Investment Board.
+She is served at Partner4Work.

 EQUIANA BROWN (Oakland, CA / University of Scranton ’16)

 Equiana Brown comes to Pittsburgh by way of Oakland, California.
 Equiana received her degree in History with a minor in Communications from the University of Scranton.
 Prior to joining PULSE, she worked as the Director of Programming and Operations for WUSR 99.5.
 Additionally, Equiana was a part of the Public Relations Student Society of America where she had the opportunity to work on campaigns for local businesses and community events.
 In her free time, Equiana enjoys meditating, reading, and going on nature walks.
 She served at the Northside Leadership Conference.

 SPENCER BROWN (Williamsburg, PA / University of Pittsburgh ’16)